Dhvani-intwala/India-Independence/README.md

   ### **Acknowledgements**

-  At first, I would like to thank my mentor Akshat Garg for helping me during my First project with HTML and CSS by providing good guidance and suggesting things which has helped me in eliminating bugs and making a good website.
-With my commitment and positive approach, not only I completed my First project but had also learned many new cool stuffs in making websites.
+  At first, I would like to thank my mentor Mr. Akshat Garg for helping me during my first project with HTML and CSS by providing good guidance and suggesting things which has helped me in eliminating bugs and making a good website.
+With my commitment and positive approach, not only I completed my first project but had also learned many new cool stuffs in making websites.
 Moreover, I would also like to thank Slack Team who were always there to keep me motivated throughout my project.